cjohansen/dumdom/Readme.md

   certain bespoke situations.

   As always, there are no changes to the public API.
-However, this is a invasive change to Dumdom's implementation, so rigorous testing is adviced.
+However, this is a invasive change to Dumdom's implementation, so rigorous testing is advised.

   **NB!** The internal data-structure of virtual DOM nodes have changed as a consequence, both for Clojure (different map structure) and ClojureScript